This post may contain affiliate links and I may earn a commission from qualifying purchases. Please read my disclosure policy.

 Plant preferably in spring with a large amount of soil and/or compost.

 Annual hibiscus can be planted in the open ground as early as May from seedlings sown in warm March.
 Water well.

 A sunny or half-shade location is to be preferred but sheltered from the winds.

 If your land soil is clayey, then amend it with compost and sand.

-The hibiscus sabdariffa used to make hibiscus tea, also called Guinea sorrel or roselle, is a tropical perennial plant, native to Asia and the Pacific Islands, which grows up to 3 meters high and at least 2 meters wide.
+The hibiscus sabdariffa which is used to make hibiscus tea, also called Guinea sorrel or roselle, is a tropical perennial plant, native to Asia and the Pacific Islands, which grows up to 3 meters high and at least 2 meters wide.
 It produces many paper-like flowers that, when they fade and the petals fall, reveal the bright red chalice.
 Even though all the flower can be used to make the drink, only the calyx is usually used.

-Roselle Juice or tea recipe
+Roselle Juice or Hibiscus Tea Recipe

 With hibiscus you can decorate your garden, your balcony, and flower your interior with hibiscus!
 This ornamental plant is covered with the sublime flowers and beautiful Shape of its Corollas, with shimmering colors.